wongjiahau/Pineapple/docs/features/ControlFlowStatements.md

 ```py
 if he.isCrazy
     you.callAmbulance

 elif he.isInDanger
     you.goHelp(he)

 else
     you.doNothing
 ```
+!!! note "Note"
-Note that every test expression must be Boolean type.
+    Every test expression must have type of Boolean.

+!!! tip "Tips"
-Remember that `.isCrazy` and other similar construct are just [functions](BasicFunctions.md).
+    `.isCrazy` and other similar construct are just [functions](BasicFunctions.md).

 <hr>

 ## Test expression chaining